ahmedlaouar/py_reasoner/README.md

 ## Future works

 The next steps in this project are:
+- Improve prompts and output / build a minimal graphic interface
 - Test and bench with other benchmarking ontologies (the DL-Lite_R adapted version)
 - Extend the experminets for other types of repairs (not only the possibilistic repairs).
+- Implement a solver.

 ## References: